Dynamic Sparse Training with Structured Sparsity: Method

 In brief, the methodology of \gls{rigl} is to update the \gls{snn} connectivity during training by \textit{pruning} weights with the smallest magnitude and \textit{regrowing} those with the largest corresponding gradient magnitude in \emph{each layer}.
 This occurs in periodic, but relatively infrequent mask update steps throughout most of training.
 In \gls{srigl}, weight saliency must be determined at the \emph{neuron level} (in convolutional layers, at the level of each filter), since we enforce that every neuron (output channel) has the same number of unmasked incoming weights, thereby satisfying the constant fan-in constraint. (\cref{fig:constfanin}).

 However, this approach alone significantly lags behind \gls{rigl}'s generalization at very high sparsities (>90\%) and with transformer architectures, as shown in \cref{fig:resnet50_acc_vs_sparsity,table:vit_imagenet_table}.
 This is because the constant fan-in constraint has an important side-effect: under a strict constant fan-in constraint, neurons can never be entirely masked (ablated), as illustrated in \cref{fig:ablationvsnoablation}.
 At very high sparsity levels this can lead to many neurons that have only 1--2 weights, limiting the capacity to learn complex features and consequently reducing generalization performance.
 Indeed, at high sparsities we observed empirically that \gls{rigl} ablates large numbers of neurons (\cref{fig:imagenet_perc_active,fig:resnet18_width,fig:vit-rigl-fan-in}).
 Effectively, \emph{\gls{rigl} reduces the width of the model at high sparsities to maintain generalization performance}; we believe we are the first to explicitly identify this behaviour within a \gls{dst} method.
 To resolve this issue in \gls{srigl}, we implement a \textbf{neuron ablation method}, allowing \gls{srigl} to maintain both a constant fan-in constraint \emph{and} to reduce layer width at high sparsities.
 We introduce a new hyperparameter, $\gamma_{sal}$, which defines the required minimum percentage of salient weights per neuron.
 Given a neuron with constant fan-in of $k$, if fewer than $\gamma_{sal} * k$ weights are considered salient by either the drop \emph{or} grow criteria, then the neuron is ablated and its weights redistributed to other neurons within the same layer.
-The steps below outline our final \gls{srigl} method with neuron ablation.
+Notably this neuron ablation method allows \gls{srigl} to exploit neuron ablation structured sparsity \emph{at much lower sparsity levels} than we identified it occurring at in \gls{rigl}, while maintaining good generalization, as demonstrated in \cref{table:vit_imagenet_table}.